lightalkmst/green_curry/README.md

 ### ?:
 ##### bool -> 'a -> 'a -> 'a
-Note: the arguments are evaluated eagerly so this does not short-circuit
+(note: the arguments are evaluated eagerly so this does not short-circuit)

     F['?:'] (true) (3) (9) // 3
     F['?:'] (false) (3) (9) // 9

 ### ~?:
 ##### 'a -> 'a -> bool -> 'a
-Note: the arguments are evaluated eagerly so this does not short-circuit
+(note: the arguments are evaluated eagerly so this does not short-circuit)

     F['~?:'] (3) (9) (true) // 3
     F['~?:'] (3) (9) (false) // 9